MatAtBread/AI-UI/guide/api-reference.md

 Creates a new tag creating function.
 See [extended](./extended.md).
 The created function has the following additional members.

-### tagFn.overrides
+### tagFn.definition
-The definition object used to create the extended tags
+The definition object used to create the extended tags (ie containing declare, ids, override, styles, iterable, constructed members)

 ### tagFn.super
 The tag function that this tag function extends.
 For base tags, this will throw an exception if called.